EricZinda/Perplexity/docs/devhowto/archive_devhowtoMRSSolverSolutionGroupsAlgorithm.md

 The algorithm is:

 > Evaluate the formula to get all individual solutions regardless of whether they are singular or plural.
-This will generate some (i.e. collective), but not all, plural answers due to the fact that variables can contain sets > 1.
+This will generate some (i.e. collective), but not all, plural answers due to the fact that variables can contain sets larger than 1.
 Using that flat list of solutions:
 > - Pick a plural variable:
 >   - For every combination of the solutions where the set of items assigned to that variable in the combination add up to more than 1, do the following:
 >     - Recursively do the algorithm again with the next plural variable, using only the just selected set of solutions